script32/face/api/group/create.md

-## /kycface/group/create
+## /group/create

-Create a group with a name and a limit The response would include the group ID, which will be the unique identifier of the group for future references.
+Create a group with a name and limit.
+The limit is still not yet enforced, will be enforced soon.
+The response would include the groupId which will be the unique identifier for the group for future reference.

 * **URL** : `/group/create`